-- The migration table is reset between migrations
+The migration table resetting between migrations

-- Some data is deleted between migrations
+Some data being deleted between migrations

 Users and groups

 Server groups that already exist in the destination site will be merged.
 This means that some users may receive escalated permissions through the migration.
-Learn more about how groups and permissions are migrated.
+Learn more about how groups and permissions are migrated

 More information and support

 We have a number of channels available to help you with your migration.